TimotheeMickus/codwoe/data/README.md

  + any of the valid embeddings ("char", "sgns", or "electra" key in EN/FR/RU)

 Other keys can be added.
 More details concerning the evaluation procedure are available here: [link](https://competitions.codalab.org/competitions/34022#learn_the_details-evaluation).

+## License Information

+The complete datasets, embedding architectures and embedding models will be made publicly available after the evaluation phase under a CC-BY-SA license.
+Please link to the competition website page ([link](https://competitions.codalab.org/competitions/34022)) and cite our upcoming task description paper if you use these datasets in your own work.

+Dictionary data has been extracted from dumps provided by [Sérasset (2014)](http://kaiko.getalp.org/about-dbnary/).
+Embeddings were trained specifically for this shared task; all details will be made available in the task description paper.